-Not only can infographics, when shared, draw new and increased traffic to your website but they are also great link bait.
+Not only can infographics, when shared, draw new and increased traffic to your website, but they are also great link bait.
 If people use them on their site – which they will if they are interesting and informative – they will have to link back to you.
 This can be a great way to get links from sites much ‘bigger’ than your own that might never have considered linking to your site before.

 Demonstrate an Expert Understanding of the Subject

-The research and understanding required to create an infographic will display your knowledge and position you as an expert on your category or topic, even if the fact you make use of come from many other sources – which they often do.
+The research and understanding required to create an infographic will display your knowledge and position you as an expert on your category or topic, even if the fact you make use of comes from many other sources – which they often do.

 Tips for Creating a Viral Infographic

 As you can see, when they do ‘go viral’, infographics can be a hugely effective way to get a marketing message across, bring wider recognition to your brand or idea and boost your SEO.
 And while you can never be certain that your infographic will catch the attention of the masses – or at least your target audience – there are some things you can do to help its chances of doing so:

 To be of use to you as a promotional tool, you need to define exactly what your goal is for your infographic.
 Do you want to build your ‘brand profile’ by educating and/or entertaining people, or are you trying to acquire customers or sell a product?
 By answering these questions, you can determine just what kind of information and content to include.